lola-tech/handbook/content/index.md

 You can carry over maximum 10 unused holidays on the condition it is used within the first 3 months of the new holiday year.

-If you leave the company you are expected to use any untaken holiday during your notice period.
-If that is not possible and/or you still have unused holidays by your final day, you will be entitled to pay in lieu.
-Similarly, if you have taken more holidays than you have accrued you will be required to repay the company.
-Any sums owing will normally be deducted from your final salary payment.
+If you leave the company we will balance your remaining holiday (positive or negative) with your final salary payment.

-#### 🤒 Sick Leave
+### 🤒 Sick Leave

 When you are sick, please let your scrum master know asap and log your absence in [CharlieHR](https://lolatech.charliehr.com/).
 Let us know if you need help.